Glossary

 I

-Injection moulds
+Injection Moulds

 A shape-forming, manufacturing process in which molten material (metal or plastic) is injected into aluminium or steel moulds (shaped like the end product) and squeezed under high pressure.